taylorwilsdon/reddacted/README.md

 The CLI allows the following commands:

-- `reddact listing <subreddit> <article>` Outputs the sentiment score of a particular Listing.
 - `reddact user <name>` Outputs the sentiment score of a particular User.

 ### Additional Options ###

 #### Reporting ####

-Passing `--output-file file_name.txt` after any of the above will generate a file with detailed sentiment analysis results.
+Passing `--output-file file_name.txt` after the user command will generate a file with detailed sentiment analysis results.

 #### Authentication ####